-The Council of Elders (CoE) advises the RID Board of Directors to uphold the Board’s desire of ensuring that RID’s roots and history are embodied in all matters of the Board.
+The Council of Elders provides the President and the Board with historical information that upholds the Board’s desire to ensure that RID’s roots and history are embodied in all matters of the Board.

-- ELEMENT #1: Work in collaboration with the board for the purpose of preserving and upholding the foundations of RID.
+- Work in collaboration with the board for the purpose of preserving and upholding the foundations of RID.

-- ELEMENT #2: Serve as a resource, to the Board for information sharing and recommendations.
+- Serve as a private resource, to the Board for information sharing and recommendations.

-- ELEMENT #3: Under the direction of the National Board, serve as a resource, when requested, for RID committees, member sections, etc..
+- Under the direction of the National Board, serve as a resource, when requested, for RID committees, member sections, etc.

-- ELEMENT #4: To address additional items referred to the council by the board of directors.
+- Address additional items referred to the council by the board of directors.

-- ELEMENT #5: When requested, volunteer chair (or representative) be available to attend board meetings (including both video meetings and face-to-face meetings).
+- When requested, volunteer chair (or representative) be available to attend board meetings (including both video meetings and face-to-face meetings).

 How is the council organized?